Is this project for you?

 The student will join an inter-disciplinary and cross-institutional team with the expertise to answer the following questions:

 Specifically, the student will apply these computational approaches to understand:

-1) How variations in local bone texture in the femoral neck region with age and gender associate with subsequent fracture events
+1) How variations in local bone texture in the hip bone (femoral neck) with age and gender associate with subsequent fracture events

 2) How established osteoporosis risk factors and genetic variation affect femoral neck bone architecture and fracture risk

 3) How established treatments, dietary modification and exercise affect local bone architecture to influence fracture risk